xarrijorge/xarrijorge/README.md

 - ReactJS - Advance concepts.

 ### 👩‍💻 I'm working on
 - Building projects and my portfolio website.
+Wanna to get into the Chingu cohort for this.
 - Basically just coding as much as I can every week.

 ### 💡 Goals for 2020